Espressive/cascara/README.md

 - [ ] Figure out what our Abstract file links are for assets to add them as links to MDX

+## Testing

+- [ ] Set up testing and figure out how we set up coverage per package
+- [ ] Cypress support for all UI tests as well

 ## Eslint

 - [ ] Revise our exising eslint config to be a baseline of extending `react-scripts` config and adding our own on top